-Our vets are proud to provide a wide range of surgical procedures for cats and dogs at our Benicia clinic, using stringent surgical protocols.
+Our vets are proud to provide a wide range of veterinary surgical procedures for cats and dogs at our Benicia clinic, using stringent surgical protocols.

-During each surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet's vitals using electronic patient monitoring equipment.
+During each pet surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet's vitals using electronic patient monitoring equipment.
 Pain management will also be provided to ensure that your beloved pet is kept comfortable both during and after the procedure.

 Post-operative monitoring and pain management are our priorities following surgery.

 Before you take your pet home, your vet will provide you with thorough instructions on how to care for your animal as they recover from surgery, including when to administer medications and when to return for your pet's follow-up appointment.

 What to Expect from Pet Surgery at Animal Clinic of Benicia

 Our team of veterinary professionals always keeps you fully informed about why we are recommending a surgical procedure and regarding any post-operative care, your pet will need at home.
 We practice stringent surgical protocols at our clinic, and always put your pet's best interests first.

 At Animal Clinic of Benicia, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.